ExMember/exmember.github.io/_drafts/2023-09-14-earlywords-as-meditation.md

 every morning
 and I practice
 noticing when
-it drifts
+my attention drifts
 and directing
-my attention
-back
+it back
 to the present.

 My mind wanders
 to memories
-of the past,
+of the past.
-it wanders
+It wanders
 to hopes, plans, or fears
 of the future.
 I notice